 and its residual scars on the generations following.

 Having spent years interviewing artists living in exile, I feel it is then my duty as a descendent of the

 20th century’s first ethnic cleansing campaign and man’s inhumanity to man, to shed light upon the

-physical and emotional impacts of war that is seldom discussed in the mainstream cultural institutions.
+physical and emotional impacts of war that

 It is also perhaps my desperate plea to the world powers to stop the senseless wars, destruction,

 killings and annihilations and to give our planet a chance for peace, healing, harmony and the quality of life we deserve as basic rights regardless of gender, color, race or religious convictions.

 The world's largest arms suppliers are U.S., U

 Five of the permanent members of the U.N.
 Security Council